Mian Sajid Latif Qadri

 Youth and Women: Encouraging Participation

-Jamia Mosque Al-Mustafa Redhill offers a range of services that enable young people and women to engage in a positive and safe environment.
+Redhill Jamia mosque offers a range of services that enable young people and women to engage in a positive and safe environment.
 We have one of the youngest congregations since our establishment, with increasing numbers of youth actively engaging in programmes of learning and recreation, dealing with issues of anti-social behaviour, drugs, extremism and gang culture.
 The new Muslim cultural centre provides young people the ‘space’ to meet and take part.